 “My girl is nearly three.
 I keep a change table mat in the bathroom and one of the cupboards has nappies, cream, wipes etc.” – Kate

 Why not kill three birds with one stone, and have your bath at the same time?!
 While this is much easier at the bathing stage, drying can be tricky.
-So have a towel ready for everyone, or have someone nearby to take the newborn while you dry yourself and the toddler.
+So have a baby towel with a hood ready for everyone, or have someone nearby to take the newborn while you dry yourself and the toddler.

 “I bathe with them, me and toddler first, then Dad passed me newborn with a flannel over her back and I’ll put her on my chest.
 Or the three of us have a shower together.
 I only bathe newborn twice a week and toddler every other day though.” – Fay